 Towing using a gooseneck ball has a few advantages.
-The biggest advantage is that it eliminates the need for the massive fifth wheel hitch in the bed, allowing the bed to be completely utilized when not towing.
+The most significant advantage is that it eliminates the need for the massive fifth-wheel hitch in the bed, allowing the bed to be completely utilized when not towing.
 Towing a ball also provides additional flexibility and a highly secure connection with very little effort.
 This typically enhances the vehicle and trailer’s riding quality.

 How Does a Fifth Wheel to Gooseneck Adapter Work?